epiverse-trace/tutorials/instructors/04-practical-late.md

 - Type of intervention (on contacts, on transmission, or vaccination)
 - Reduction effect or rate of vaccination

-As a group, Write your answer to these questions:
+As a group, write your answers to these questions:

 - How does the time to start of the intervention (early/late) impact the timing and size of the peak of new infectious individuals?